samesense/pathopredictor/docs/logs/log.md

 ### 2018_10_12
 * ndenovo test w/ all denovo shows epi limited is a bit better than mpc/revel
+* use path from epi genes w/ all ndenovo looks good for pp
+* sample = number of ndenovo benign is better

 ### 2018_10_10
 * ndenovo has few benign